jordanwink201/bluecats-ios-sdk-rc/README.md

 ```

 ###Swift Bridging Header
-To import the BlueCatsSDK into a Swift project, you must create a bridging header.
+To import the BlueCatsSDK into a Swift project add `#import "BlueCatsSDK.h"` to your bridging header.

- 1. Create a new header file and add `#import "BlueCatsSDK.h"`.
- 2. You must include the bridging header in your target's build settings.
-Search for "Bridging Header" in build settings and set it to `${PROJECT_NAME}/Your-Bridging-Header.h`.
+## Have a Question?

+* If you've found a bug, open an issue.
+* If you have a general question, please see our [support center](support.bluecats.com) for articles on our platform and beacons.
+* If you want a particular feature, open an issue.
+* If taking a look at our SDK for the first time, please see our [iOS SDK documentation](https://github.com/bluecats/bluecats-ios-sdk/wiki).